idkjs/react-frp/README.md

+# Update

+This is just a publication of the bucklescript files needed to run the [`@denommus/react-react`](https://github.com/Denommus/react-react/tree/master) npm program.

+Please refer there for anything.

-React — Declarative events and signals for OCaml
+## React — Declarative events and signals for OCaml

 -------------------------------------------------------------------------------
 Release %%VERSION%%